skyswitzer/LeonMod/readme.md

+Install the git command line client and make sure it's in your path (it is needed for a pre-build script to run).
+Clone the repo.
+The Visual Studio solution file VoxPopuli_vs2013.sln is included in the repository folder Significant portions of the mods are Lua / SQL / XML files.
+Those can be modified without rebuilding the game core You need the Visual C++ 2008 SP1 compiler to actually link the resulting game core DLL It is possible to use a recent IDE like Visual Studio 2019 Community though, just make sure to use the correct toolset Always install different Visual Studio editions in chronological order, eg 2008 before 2019 If prompted on loading the solution file whether you want to retarget projects, select "No Upgrade" for both options and continue
+If you encounter an "unexpected precompiler header error", install this hotfix A tutorial with visual aids has been posted here, courtesy of ASCII Guy To build the 43 Civ version of the DLL:
+Open the file Community-Patch-DLL\CvGameCoreDLLUtil\include\CustomModsGlobal.h Remove everything before the # in this line: // #define MOD_GLOBAL_MAX_MAJOR_CIVS (43)
+Save the file.
+If building the Release version, Whole Program Optimization is enabled, which will cause a several minute delay at the end of pass 1, but the compiler is still functioning!
+You can disable Whole Program Optimization locally under Project > VoxPopuli Properties > C/C++ > Optimization > Whole Program Optimization (set it to No)
+If the compiler stops responding at the end of pass 2, try deleting the hidden .vs folder as well as the BuildOutput/BuildTemp folders in the project directory, then reopening the solution file.

 # LeonMod Description
 This mod changes a bunch of things, from largest to smallest:
 * Interception Rework - With the previous interception mechanics,